-Eli Wallach remembered that when he first came to Madrid all the hotels were full.
-Clint Eastwood invited him to sleep over at a friend's house and they shared the same bed.
+When Eli Wallach arrived in Madrid, all the hotels were full.
+Clint Eastwood invited him to sleep over at a friend's house, and they shared the same bed.
 Wallach's wife Anne Jackson told him he could boast that he was the only man to sleep with Clint Eastwood.

 The three principal actors are the only ones who speak actual English in the film: Clint Eastwood, Lee Van Cleef, Eli Wallach, with the exceptions of Al Mulock (the one-armed man) and John Bartha (the sheriff).
 Everyone else in the film is really speaking their native language, mostly Italian and Spanish, and was later dubbed into English.